npuh/ToDoAPIMVC/README.md

 # ToDoApiMVC

-A basic To do application made with API and MVC with localdatabase, CRUD functions.
+A basic To do application made with API and MVC with a local database, CRUD functions.